 Key VA loan features may include:

-Choosing the right VA lender matters.
-Redwood Mortgage Services helps VA borrowers understand their options, prepare for pre-approval, and navigate the mortgage process from start to finish.
+Choosing an experienced VA mortgage lender can be especially helpful because VA financing has requirements that differ from conventional mortgages.
+Redwood Mortgage Services helps veterans and military families understand their VA loan options, prepare for pre-approval, and navigate the mortgage process from application through closing.

 Borrowers work with us because we offer: